 Nursing home populations are increasing as the American population ages and families continue to spread out geographically.
 While most residents can enjoy a comfortable environment, many senior citizens and individuals with disabilities suffer abuse.
-If your loved one has suffered in a nursing home, the attorneys at Hinkle Law Offices, P.C. can help you fight to recover damages.
+If your loved one has suffered in a nursing home, the attorneys at Hinkle Law Offices, LLC., can help you fight to recover damages.

 Nursing Home Abuse Statistics